J. Christopher Giancarlo: Business

+Giancarlo has testified over 20 times before the U.S. Congress.
 In February 2011, Giancarlo testified before the U.S. House Financial Services Committee of the U.S. Congress on implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
 In October of that same year, Giancarlo also testified before the House Committee on Agriculture on Legislative Proposals Amending Title VII of the Dodd-Frank Act.
 In December 2012, he testified once more, this time before the House Financial Services Subcommittee on Capital Markets and Government Sponsored Enterprises on "Challenges Facing the U.S. Capital Markets to Effectively Implement Title VII of the Dodd-Frank Act".

 Government service

 Giancarlo was nominated by President Barack Obama on August 1, 2013, to serve as a Commissioner of the Commodity Futures Trading Commission (CFTC).
 On March 6, 2014, Giancarlo testified on his nomination before the U.S. Senate Committee on Agriculture, Nutrition, and Forestry, which approved the nomination on April 8, 2014.
-The U.S. Senate confirmed his nomination by unanimous consent on June 3, 2014 for a term expiring April 13, 2019.
+The U.S. Senate confirmed his nomination by unanimous consent on June 3, 2014, for a term expiring April 13, 2019.

 On April 14, 2015, Giancarlo testified before the U.S. House of Representatives, Committee on Agriculture Subcommittee on Commodity Exchanges, Energy, and Credit regarding commercial end-user concerns, derivatives trading position limits, CFTC swaps trading rules and the cross-border impact of U.S. derivatives regulation.

 Having served as acting CFTC chair since President Trump's inauguration on January 20, 2017, Giancarlo was nominated by the president to be full-time chair of the commission on March 14, 2017, subject to confirmation by the Senate.
 He was confirmed by the U.S. Senate on August 3, 2017.
 His successor as commissioner and chairman, Heath Tarbert was confirmed by the Senate on June 5, 2019.

 Cryptocurrency

-Following service in the US government, Giancarlo took on several roles: senior counsel to the law firm Willkie Farr & Gallagher, chairman of the board of Common Securitization Solutions LLC, a joint venture between Fannie Mae and Freddie Mac, Senior Advisor of social trading company eToro, and a member of the advisory board of the Chamber of Digital Commerce.
-He's also director of the American Financial Exchange (AFX) and senior adviser to capital markets technology provider Baton Systems.
+Following service in the US government, Giancarlo took on several roles: senior counsel to the law firm Willkie Farr & Gallagher, chairman of Common Securitization Solutions LLC, a joint venture between Fannie Mae and Freddie Mac, senior advisor of social trading company eToro, and a member of the advisory board of the Chamber of Digital Commerce.
+Giancarlo currently serves as a non-executive director of Nomura Holdings, Inc., Digital Asset Holdings, and Paxos Trust Company He is also a senior adviser to capital markets technology provider Baton Systems and a former director of the American Financial Exchange (AFX).

 Giancarlo is a blockchain technology advocate and contributor to the global discourse on cryptocurrencies and digital assets.
-Mr. Giancarlo is the founder of the Digital Dollar Project, to "advance exploration of a United States Central Bank Digital Currency," and former director of financial service company BlockFi.
+He is the co-founder and chairman of the Digital Dollar Project, "a neutral, non-profit forum focused on exploring digital money innovations and preserving the role of the US Dollar in a world of decentralized and centralized sovereign and non-sovereign digital currency networks." and a former director of financial service company BlockFi.

+Giancarlo was appointed to the rank of Chevalier in the National Order of Merit by French President Macron in recognition of his expertise in “cryptofinance.”